MicrosoftDocs/sql-docs/docs/connect/odbc/linux/using-always-encrypted-with-the-linux-odbc-driver.md

 ### Using Built-in Column Master Key Store Provider for AKV

-The ODBC Driver 13.1 for SQL Server comes with the following built-in column master key store providers, which are pre-registered with the specific provider names (used to look up the provider).
+The ODBC Driver 13.1 for SQL Server comes with the following built-in column master key store provider, is pre-registered with the specific provider name (used to look up the provider).

 | Name | Description | Provider (lookup) name |